CSCsw/ColPack/README.md

 However if you want to write your own code and use ColPack as an shared library.
 Then follow the following ways:
 * export library's path to `LD_LIBRARY_PATH`
 * create your own code.
-* include the relative ColPack header files within your code.
+* include the relative ColPack header files within your code. `#include "ColPackHeaders.h"`
 * added `-ldl path/to/installed/library` and `-I /path/to/installed/include` to the compiler
 * compile the code

 We provide a template codes in `Example_Use_Library`

+&nbsp;
+&nbsp;
+&nbsp;

 USAGE
 =====

-After building (or try), you can run the following commands (from ColPack root directory  if using autotools, or from the build directory if using CMake):
+After building (or compile), you can run the following commands from where the executable file `ColPack` generated (ColPack root directory if using autotools, from the cmake directory if using CMake, or current directory if directly compile):

-	$./ColPack -f <graph_file_name> -o <ordering> -m <methods> [-v]
+	$./ColPack -f <graph_file_name> -o <ordering> -m <methods> [-v] ...

 ### DISPLAY HELP
 	$./ColPack